The Best German Potato Salad

 Now, pour all of that warm thick dressing over them.

 Stir carefully and well to coat all of your slices.
-This is the key and doing it while the potatoes are warm makes a world of difference in the flavor of your potato salad.
+This is the key, and doing it while the potatoes are warm makes a world of difference in the flavor of your potato salad.

-Last step: serve warm.
+Last step: serve this best German potato salad warm.

 And… eat the potato salad.
 Eat all the potato salad.